NeverWise/plugin.audio.resetradio/README.md

 plugin.audio.resetradio
 =================

-Kodi unofficial plugin for Reset Radio (tested on XBMC 13.1 Gotham).
+Kodi unofficial plugin for Reset Radio (tested on XBMC 17 Krypton on a Raspberry Pi).